egor-tensin/linux-home/README.md

 My dotfiles.

-The files are maintained in this repository and shared across different machines using [config-links].
+The files are maintained in this repository and deployed on different machines using [config-links].

 [config-links]: https://github.com/egor-tensin/config-links

 Deployment
 ----------

-Go to the top directory and execute `links-update` (from [config-links]).
+Go to the top directory and execute `./setup.sh`.
+This uses [config-links] internally.

 Issues
 ------